-Married women and men receive instructions about how to live in relationship with their spouses in ways that reflect certain first-century values yet are motivated by an understanding of who people are before God.
+Married women and men receive instructions about how to live in relationship with their spouses in ways that reflect certain first-century values yet are motivated by a timeless understanding of who people are in the sight of God.